Top 6 Call Center Technology Trends to Watch in 2025

 For example, instead of buying one contact center software, and a separate call transcription tool, and a separate video conferencing app, you could choose something like Dialpad's cloud contact center platform, which gives you all three (and a lot more).

-Changes in contact center systems technology over the years
+How contact center systems technology changed over the years

 Contact center technology has really changed dramatically in recent years, and there are constantly new and exciting developments.
 (There was a time when we got super excited about things like call routing and auto attendants, whereas now they're pretty much standard with any decent comms system—or they should be!)